3DTopia/Omni6D/README.md

 ```
 2. In dataset/dataset.py, update the following:
 ```
-Replace <path-to-output> with the path to your objects' data.
+(1) Replace <path-to-output> with the path to your dataset.
-Replace <path-to-replica> with the path to your replica files.
+(2) Replace <path-to-replica> with the path to your replica files.
+// The scenes can be downloaded from [Replica-Dataset](https://github.com/facebookresearch/Replica-Dataset).
+(3) Replace <path-to-your-objectmesh> with the path to your object meshes.
+Our object meshes will not be released due to their large size and because they are not necessary for the task.
+However, you can find the corresponding point clouds in Omni6D(-xl)/shape_data/ShapeNetCore_<2048/4096>.h5, which contain 2048 or 4096 points sampled from each mesh, normalized to NOCS.
+// For constructing your own dataset with real-scanned object meshes, you can make use of OmniObject3D (https://github.com/omniobject3d/OmniObject3D), which includes a significant portion of our object meshes.
 ```
 3. For a single test, run the following command:
 ```